qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Modification: Explicit execution state can be modified.
 It makes cancellation and rollback easier.
 (Modifying execution stack and execution state is harder, and it's not supported by many mainstream languages.)
 - Forking: Allows forking control flow, which can be useful in some kinds of simulations.

-Actually the distinction between computation and execution state is blurry.
+The distinction between computation and execution state is blurry.
+A closure can capture data.
 An execution state can be seen as a **continuation**, which is also a computation.

 ### Algebraic effect and execution state